cm-jones/cm-jones/README.md

-I'm currently working as a software engineer at Panama, Inc., an augmented reality startup.
+I'm currently working as a software engineer at Panama, Inc.

 Some facts about me: